slatedocs/slate/source/includes/_oy-tutorial.md

 ## Multi Account Management

-Multi Account Management (Subsidiaries) is a feature that can help you handle complex relations between entities in your business in the Oy!
+Multi Account Management (Children) is a feature that can help you handle complex relations between entities in your business in the Oy!
 Dashboard.
 Please contact our Sales or Account Management if you’re interested to use this feature.
 With this feature you will be able to :

-1. Have a detailed report on transactions performed by all of subsidiary account
+1. Have a detailed report on transactions performed by all of children account
-2. Distribute balance between the parent account to subsidiaries account
+2. Distribute balance between the parent account to children account
-3. Use subsidiary balance to disburse funds
+3. Use child account balance to disburse funds
 4. Free admin fee to disburse between related user

 ### **Registration & Setup**